 But as we’ve mentioned, it’s not coming to the U.S. for the moment.
 Instead, the Moto G7 Plus is available now Brazil and Mexico, with a mid-February launch planned for Europe.
 Pricing for the Moto G7 Plus will start from 300 Euros (roughly $340).

-Updated on February 22, 2019: The standard Moto G7 is now available for pre-order.
+Updated on April 26, 2019: The Moto G7 Power is now available from T-Mobile.